 CCUR assists Biova with spray drying project

-Biova, LLC recently contracted the Center for Crops Utilization Research (CCUR) to spray dry 100 gallons of liquid materials.
+Biova, LLC contracted the Center for Crops Utilization Research (CCUR) to spray dry 100 gallons of liquid materials.
 The finished products were used to test the performance of a new product.
 Biova is an Iowa-based company specializing in extracting high-valued egg membrane proteins for cosmeceutical, pharmaceutical, animal health and nutraceutical applications.

 Summer interns use CCUR equipment for grain processing research projects

-Five food engineering graduate student interns from the Polytech Montpellier in Montpellier, France, spent the summer working with Kurt Rosentrater, associate professor of agricultural and biosystems engineering (ABE) and CCUR affiliate, on multiple grain processing research projects.
+Five food engineering graduate students from the Polytech Montpellier in Montpellier, France, spent the summer working with Kurt Rosentrater, associate professor of agricultural and biosystems engineering (ABE) and CCUR affiliate, on multiple grain processing research projects.
 The students came to Iowa State University as part of an exchange program between ABE and Polytech Montpellier.

 The students worked with flint corn (maize), teff, kamut and amaranth.
 Below is a summary of the projects and some of the equipment they used at CCUR: